Pear shaped engagement rings

-Also known as Teardrop rings, Pear cut engagement rings combine the Round and Marquise into a timelessly elegant shape.
+Also known as Teardrop rings, Pear cut engagement rings combine Round and Marquise lab grown diamonds into a timelessly elegant shape.

 Back to top0

 Discover Pear cut diamond engagement rings

 Explore styles featuring Pear cut VRAI created diamonds to find the one that’s right for you.

 A pear cut diamond is a fancy shape that resembles tears of joy.
 Its asymmetrical form is accentuated in a Halo engagement ring setting.
 Pear cut Halo engagement rings also have a vintage appeal that’s perfect for those wanting an heirloom-inspired look.

 A Pear cut Solitaire engagement ring spotlights this romantic and symbolic shape to perfection.
 The dramatic point and soft curve are highlighted in a Classic or Signature Solitaire setting for a modern-yet-timeless look that will last a lifetime.

 The Pear’s unique form already has a vintage look and feel.
 When highlighted in vintage-inspired settings, it becomes an instant family heirloom.
 Try Art Deco favorites like the Halo or Bezel, or feature a trio of Pear cut diamonds in a Duet, Signature V, or Hover setting for a vintage look you’ll adore.

 The curves, points, and meaning of this fancy shape are accentuated in a Three Stone pear cut engagement ring.
 Choose a trio of pears or mix with side stones of a different shape for a look that is symbolic and as unique as your love story.

 A Pear cut diamond pairs perfectly with modern and elegant engagement ring settings.
 Consider highlighting this shape in a Two Tone or Hidden Halo setting, or select an East-West Solitaire or Bezel engagement ring for a slight twist on a timeless look.